 Those who have had BCC are at risk for recurrence either in the same area (like Jackman, who has battled multiple BCCs on his nose) or other areas of the body.
 This recurrence has made BCC the most frequently occurring form of all cancers: more than one out of every three new cancers is a skin cancer, and the great majority are BCCs.

 Jackman’s advice for avoiding a battle like his is simple: wear sunscreen.
-Ours is to use whatever mode of sun protection works for you – whether it’s sunscreen, a hat, sunglasses, or simply seeking shade wherever you can.
+Ours is to use a complete sun protection strategy – sunscreen, a hat, sunglasses, or simply seeking shade wherever you can.
 Ninety percent of nonmelanoma skin cancers like BCC are associated with the sun’s UV rays.
 This means that, with the right behaviors, they’re also generally preventable.

 So, take a cue from Hugh – protect your skin to avoid time-consuming, potentially painful, disfiguring and costly treatments later.